 Cybercrime is a fast-growing area of crime.
 More and more criminals are exploiting the speed, convenience and anonymity of the Internet to commit a diverse range of criminal activities that know no borders, either physical or virtual.

 These crimes can be divided into three broad areas:

 - Attacks against computer hardware and software, for example, botnets, malware and network intrusion;

 - Financial crimes and corruption, such as online fraud, penetration of online financial services and phishing;

 - Abuse, in the form of grooming or ‘sexploitation', especially crimes against children.

 New trends in cybercrime are emerging all the time, with costs to the global economy running to billions of dollars.

 In the past, cybercrime was committed mainly by individuals or small groups.
 Today, we are seeing criminal organizations working with criminally minded technology professionals to commit cybercrime, often to fund other illegal activities.
 Highly complex, these cybercriminal networks bring together individuals from across the globe in real time to commit crimes on an unprecedented scale.

-INTERPOL is committed to becoming a global coordination body on the detection and prevention of digital crimes through its INTERPOL Global Complex for Innovation (IGCI), currently being constructed in Singapore.
+INTERPOL is committed to becoming a global coordination body on the detection and prevention of digital crimes through its INTERPOL Global Complex for Innovation (IGCI) in Singapore.

 A key component of this new cutting-edge research and development facility is the INTERPOL Digital Crime Centre.
 This new centre provides proactive research into new areas and latest training techniques, and coordinates operations in the field.